signum-network/CIPs/README.md

 #### Interface

 Includes improvements around client API/RPC specifications and standards, and also certain language-level standards like method names and contract ABIs.
-T

 #### SRC